punchplatform/starters/README.md

 . activate.sh
 ```

-You can now inject logs by simply calling `simulate.sh` from anywhere in the starters' repository.
+You can now inject logs by simply executing `simulate.sh` from anywhere in the starters' repository.